Optimization of entanglement depends on whether a black hole is extremal: Discussion

-Finally, we shall like to mention (we observed it, though not included in the manuscript) that two static detectors do not harvest any entanglement from the Boulware like vacuum of the \rn black hole background.
-A similar phenomenon is also observed in \cite{Gallock-Yoshimura:2021yok} in the Schwarzschild background.
+Finally, we would like to mention (we observed it, though not included in the manuscript) that two static detectors do not provide any entanglement from the Boulware-like vacuum of the \rn black hole background.
+This is analogous to the phenomenon of static detectors not providing entanglement from the Minkowski vacuum for eternal switching \cite{Koga:2018the}.
+However, if a finite switching is considered the static detectors in our scenario may also start giving entanglement like the detectors in flat background.

 Moreover, one may also consider both of the detectors to be in null trajectories like done in \cite{Barman:2021kwg}.
-But in that case, evaluating the non-local entangling term becomes a challenge analytically.
-We like to pursue these issues in future.
+But in that case, evaluating the nonlocal entangling term becomes a challenge analytically.
+We would like to pursue these issues in the future. \begin{appendix} \begin{widetext}